ramupalanki/ToDo/README.md

 3. Eclipse is optional

-4. You should have internet inorder to downloda the dependencies
+4. You should have internet inorder to download the dependencies

-Clone this code base and put it in any folder
+5. Clone this code base and put it in any folder

-Use commnad prompt and go to its directory by using cd run below command
+6. Use commnad prompt and go to its directory by using cd

+7. run below command

 **mvn clean verify**

-This will validate the todo features like creating a todo deleteing a todo completeing a todo
+  This will validate the todo features like
+    Creating a todo
+    Deleteing a todo
+    Completeing a todo
     Tests will run on Google Chrome and driver is already part of this code base

 Below Cucumber Report gets generated